goodfr/dsenv/README.md

 # DS env

-This project aims to provide a github codespace with the required tools for data analysis and (non llm) data science with Python.
+This project aims to provide a github codespace with the required tools for data analysis and (non llm) data science with Python (this include required conda env and VSCode extension).

 ## Set up